cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/manage-users.md

 ### Remove a User from All Pentests

-As an _Organization Owner_, you can remove a _Pentest Team Member_ from all pentests they collaborate on.
+As an _Organization Owner_, you can remove a _Pentest Team Member_—who doesn't belong to the organization—from all pentests they collaborate on.

 1. In the Cobalt app, select your organization in the upper-left corner of the screen.
 1. Navigate to the **People** page > **Pentest Collaborators**.